Haruka Yamazaki

 Haruka Yamazaki (山崎 はるか) is a Japanese voice actress and singer affiliated with Arts Vision.
 Yamazaki has had main roles in several anime shows including as Tomoyo Kanzaki in When Supernatural Battles Became Commonplace, Lilith Bristol in Absolute Duo, and Mero in Monster Musume.

+In February 2023, Yamazaki married Granrodeo drummer SHiN.

+In May 2024, it was revealed that Yamazaki was pregnant with her first child.
+On October 3, 2024, she gave birth to her first child, a son.